 “In the past, CIOs tended to behave like star manager selectors or bold market commentators who called the shots in the investment team,” she said.
 She sees investment heads taking a much broader role now.
 Much of her time is spent coaching and mentoring her team and building sustainability into the investment process.
 She also keeps stakeholders close.
 “We could be making the best investment decisions in the world but if we can’t communicate well with stakeholders it all goes for nothing especially when things aren’t going well.”

-Willment, who oversees more than $40 billion in funds under management will talk about the evolving role of the CIO at Investment Magazine’s Fiduciary Investors Symposium to be held in Victoria on November 18-20.
+Willment, who oversees more than $40 billion in funds under management, discussed the evolving role of the CIO at Investment Magazine’s Fiduciary Investors Symposium held in Victoria last month.

 The investment chief said asset allocation decisions – both strategic and dynamic – have become increasingly important in a lower-return world where volatility has ticked up.
 She has “enhanced” Mercer’s dynamic asset allocation capability, arguing that a solid DAA process and “reasonably high conviction” is critical when making market-sensitive trades or responding to market movements.

-The CIO said that exploiting volatility to generate stronger and more sustainable source of excess returns will become more important.
+The CIO told delegates that exploiting volatility to generate stronger and more sustainable source of excess returns will become more important.
 She pointed out that in the post-GFC period, the environment didn’t require DAA because strategic allocation was “enough to get you there”.

 Fan of liquid alts